ajaykumar4127/phd2mm/README.md

   Weapon Audio and Weapon Skin </br>
    -Every non-Stratagem Weapon, including Grenades.
 Also "Other" if you aren't sure or its missing in the app.
 </details>

+### Known Issues
+NOTE: I will only prioritize issues related to core logic / functionality of the app. any visual bugs may be ignored or not prioritized.
+-Changing profile specific theme only applies when focus loss/edit end.
+-Search bar may be laggy compared to old versions.
+-When changing mod order number, it selects the row below it after changing position.
+-When changing mod order number, if using a large amount of number like 99999 or more, it does not revert to its original mod order number. app would lock and prevent certain actions until it returns to a valid number, which is from 0 to the (amount of used mods - 1).
+-Clicking any cell then immediately dragging selects both the old cell and the entire row of the dragged row. it should only be the dragged row that is selected.
+-Holding control or ctrl button then start dragging row crashes the app. for now, i disabled control/ctrl button when and during drag.
+-In UsedMods_DataGrid / Used Mods Table, theres a bug when you click any cell that isnt row header or a cell belonging to Mod Folder Path + Name column, then you immediately drag a row, both the previously non-row header and non-modfolderpathname cell and the entire dragged row will be selected. logic is still ok.